wazo-platform/wazo-doc/source/administration/customerinfo/sheetconfiguration.rst

 Actions
 =======

-The action is for the xivo client, so if you configure an action, please do sure you understand it's executed by the client.
-You need to allow this action in the client configuration too.
+The action is for the xivo client, so if you configure an action, please be sure you understand it's executed *by the client*.
+You need to allow this action in the client configuration too (menu `XiVO Client -> Configure`, tab `Functions`, tick option `Customer Info` and in sub-tab `Customer Info` tick the option `Allow the Automatic Opening of URL`).

 The field in this tab receives the URL that will be displayed in your browser.
 You can also use variable substitution in this field.